rammybt/trading_journal/strategic_asset_allocation-india.md

 - Strategy
     - Long only portfolio.
     - Quantitative and charts.
-    - Rebalance/Rollover on expiry week Monday.
+    - Rebalance/Rollover on the expiry week Monday.
 - Leverage - ≈1.25X-1.75X
 - Allocation
     -  As per trend following model.
 Reviewed Weekly.